 When you meet with your banker, focus on explaining in a clear, compelling way, how you’ll use the money you want to borrow – so they have confidence in your management smarts and ability to pay back the business loan.

 Summer holiday survival strategies

 Surviving the summer slowdown is not just about being able to borrow.
 Get creative, and talk to a like-minded business adviser for some ideas.
 If your bank won’t provide funding, you still have time to put money aside between now and Christmas.

 - Set your funds for holiday pay into a separate account.

-- Review your biggest expenses – and figure out if you can reduce any, at least temporarily.
+- Review your biggest expenses – and figure out if you can reduce any, even if only temporarily.

 - Don’t have too much stock on hand (if you carry stock) and hold off making extra purchases.